Satsuki Fujisawa: Career

 To begin the 2024–25 season, Loco Solare lost back-to-back finals at the Argo Graphics Cup and the 2024 Saville Shootout to Momoha Tabata.
 They next played in the 2024 AMJ Campbell Shorty Jenkins Classic where they lost in the semifinals to Silvana Tirinzoni.
 At the first Slam of the season, the 2024 Tour Challenge, they qualified for the playoffs through the C side, eventually being eliminated by Kerri Einarson in the semifinals.
 They also qualified at the next two slams before being knocked out in the quarterfinals.
 They lost a third final to Team Tabata at the Red Deer Curling Classic before again reaching the semifinals of the 2024 Western Showdown.
 To begin the second part of the season, they qualified for their fourth straight slam playoffs at the 2025 Masters, losing out to Kim Eun-jung in the quarterfinals.
 At the 2025 Japan Curling Championships, the team again failed at reclaiming the national title, falling to Team Tabata for a sixth time during the season in the semifinals.
 They ended their season with another semifinal appearance at the Gangneung Invitational before failing to qualify at the 2025 Players' Championship.

+In the final year of the Olympic quadrennial, Team Fujisawa had a strong start in advance of the 2025 Japanese Olympic curling trials, winning both the 2025 Wakkanai Midori Challenge Cup and Advics Cup as well as finishing third at the 2025 Hokkaido Bank Curling Classic.
+Despite this, the team struggled at the Olympic Trials for the first time, losing consecutive matches Miyu Ueno and Sayaka Yoshimura in the round robin before falling in a tiebreaker 7–2 to Yoshimura.
+It marked the first time since 2018 that Team Fujisawa did not represent Japan at the Olympics.
+Still chasing qualification for the world championship, the team reached the final of the 2025 Canadian Open Slam, the quarterfinals at the 2025 GSOC Tahoe and finished second at the Sun City Cup.
+They also represented Japan at the 2025 Pan Continental Curling Championships, finishing fifth.
+With their strong play and points accumulated throughout the season, the team earned the right to compete in the 2026 World Women's Curling Championship.
+There, they qualified for the playoffs with a 9–3 record, only suffering losses to Canada, Scotland and Türkiye.
+They then avenged their loss against Türkiye in the qualification round before suffering back-to-back losses in the semifinal and bronze medal game to Canada and Sweden, settling for fourth.
+Following the season, longtime third Chinami Yoshida announced she would be stepping back from the team with Yako Matsuzawa being named as her replacement.